Blake-K-Yeboah/developer-social-network/README.md

 # Developer Social Network Server

 A social network for developers.
-This repo is just the server, the client is in  a seperate repository.
+This repo is just the server, the client is in a seperate repository [here](https://github.com/Blake-K-Yeboah/developer-social-network-client).

-> This project is still being built.
+> The client is still being built.